gpinteractive1-sudo/B.I.N.G/README.md

 ## 📖 Overview

-**BING** is a unified collection of minimalistic, high-performance command-line utilities written in pure C, Go, Rust, FASM/NASM and part of C++.
+**B.I.N.G** is a unified collection of minimalistic, high-performance command-line utilities written in pure C, Go, Rust, FASM/NASM and part of C++.
 Designed for POSIX-compliant systems, it completely avoids the bloat, legacy baggage, and restrictive GPL licensing of traditional GNU implementations.
 So, Fuck You GNU!
 Linux belongs to Linus and the community-not your bloated legacy.

 Licensed under permissive terms (such as the BSD 3-Clause License or Public Domain where appropriate), BING gives developers and system administrators full freedom to modify, redistribute, and integrate these tools into any pipeline without friction.